 Where a high-powered mower comes into its own is if you want to do something other than mow over regular grass.

-If you’re cutting a large lawn, a 190+cc will do the job quicker than a 160.
+But, if you’re cutting a large lawn, consider that a 190+cc will do the job quicker than a 160cc.
 If your lawn has weeds, or you’re cutting longer grass, then a high-powered mower will handle that better, too.

 If you’re cutting wet grass regularly, this is another area where the higher power will help.
 You’ll get less clogging, and the job will be easier and quicker with a 190+cc mower.

-Here’s my quick list for purchasing your mower (see our other articles on lawn mower’s if you want more details on each of the points):
+Here’s my quick list for purchasing your mower (see our other articles on lawnmowers if you want more details on each of the points):

 - Power source – electric, gas, manual

 - Engine size – 140-190+cc

 - Manufacturer – Reputation, availability of spares, reliability

 - Practicality and functionality – Deck heights, handle heights, starting method, bagging, and mulching, Does holding a handle get uncomfortable over time, Stop blades function, etc.